-subspace captures the cell's response to flickering bar stimuli.
-However, the analysis does not by itself tell us the relative significance of the axes, nor does it tell us the information-theoretic cost of using a lower-dimensional subspace.
-Panel 5E shows a collection of (orthogonal) basis vectors, sorted in order of their informativeness.
-The optimal k-dimensional subspace is given by the collection: $\{1, 2, ..., k\}$.
+This collection of significant STA and STC eigenvectors suggests that an eight-dimensional subspace captures the cell's response to flickering bar stimuli.
+However, the analysis does not by itself tell us the relative significance of the axes nor does it tell us the information-theoretic cost of using a lower dimensional subspace.
+Figure 5E shows a collection of (orthogonal) basis vectors, sorted in order of their informativeness.
+The optimal k-dimensional subspace is given by the collection: $\{1, 2, ..., k\}$ .
 The first two iSTAC vectors closely resemble the first two high-variance eigenvectors of the STC.
-The third iSTAC vector resembles the STA (orthogonalized with respect to the first two) and the remaining vectors closely match the remaining eigenvectors of the STC (with high-variance vectors preceding the low-variance vectors in importance).
+The third iSTAC vector resembles the STA (orthogonalized with respect to the first two), and the remaining vectors closely match the remaining eigenvectors of the STC (with high-variance vectors preceding the low-variance vectors in importance).
 Note, however, that this ordering was not obvious a priori.
-Other V1 cells from the same dataset reveal a variety of orderings: in some cells, the STA carries more information or less information than all other filters, and in some the low-variance axes carry more information than all high-variance axes.
+Other V1 cells from the same data set reveal a variety of orderings: In some cells, the STA carries more information or less information than all other filters, and in some, the low-variance axes carry more information than all high-variance axes.

-Note also that the ordering of filters is not necessarily the same as if we sorted them by the amount of information preserved in a 1-dimensional projection.
-The information-theoretic criterion of eq.
-8 takes into account correlations between the projection of spike-triggered stimuli onto the (k + 1)'th dimension and the previous k dimensions.
+Note also that the ordering of filters is not necessarily the same as if we sorted them by the amount of information preserved in a 1D projection.
+The information-theoretic criterion of Equation 8 takes into account correlations between the projection of spike-triggered stimuli onto the (k + 1)th dimension and the previous k dimensions.
 Such correlations are important when the STA is not geometrically aligned with the eigenvectors of the STC matrix.
-For example, we often find that the second iSTAC filter carries less information by itself than the third or fourth filters, but gives rise to the most informative 2D subspace when grouped with the first.
+For example, we often find that the second iSTAC filter carries less information by itself, as compared with the third or fourth filters, but gives rise to the most informative 2D subspace when grouped with the first.

-Fig. 5F shows the amount of information preserved by the optimal k-dimensional subspace.
-Moving from a one- to a two-dimensional representation increases information nearly as much as moving from a zero to a one-dimensional representation (increases of 0.27 and 0.24 bits, respectively).
-But moving to larger-dimensional subspaces does not contribute nearly as much additional information, as illustrated in Fig. 5G.
+Figure 5F shows the amount of information preserved by the optimal k-dimensional subspace.
+Moving from a 1D to a 2D representation increases information nearly as much as moving from a zero-dimensional to a 1D representation (increases of 0.27 and 0.24 bits, respectively), but moving to larger dimensional subspaces does not contribute nearly as much additional information, as illustrated in Figure 5G.
 Note that although information continues to increase as a function of subspace dimensionality, this increase can be attributed to data limitations.
-The covariance matrix Λ is an estimate of the true covariance, computed from a finite set of samples.
+The covariance matrix $\Lambda$ is an estimate of the true covariance, computed from a finite set of samples.
 These samples have, by chance, slightly smaller or greater variance than the raw stimuli along most dimensions, resulting in an apparent increase in information with each dimension included in the model.
-This same phenomenon is responsible for the spread of "non-significant" eigenvalues around one in Fig. 5B.
+This same phenomenon is responsible for the spread of "nonsignificant" eigenvalues around 1 in Figure 5B.

-Thus, we use a statistical test (specifically, a nested hypothesis test) to determine when the information increase is significant compared to that due to the under-sampling.
-Details of this procedure are given in Appendix A. The gray line in Fig. 5G shows the result of this nested test performed for each dimensionality.
-Although total information continues to increase with dimensionality (Fig. 5F and G), for m > 8 the amount added does not exceed 95% confidence level for the information increase we would expect due to statistical error in estimation of mean and covariance with this number of samples, and so we conclude that the cell's response is captured by an 8-dimensional model.
+Thus, we use a statistical test (specifically, a nested hypothesis test) to determine when the information increase is significant compared with that due to undersampling.
+Details of this procedure are given in Appendix A. The gray line in Figure 5G shows the result of this nested test performed for each dimensionality.
+Although total information continues to increase with dimensionality (Figures 5F and G), for m > 8, the amount added does not exceed the 95% confidence level for the information increase we would expect due to statistical error in estimation of mean and covariance with this number of samples, and thus we conclude that the cell's response is captured by an eightdimensional model.